FULLY DOUBLE FLOWERS REBLOOM FROM SPRING THROUGH FALL IN A DEEP PINK COLOR

 Grow the cold-hardy knockout rose tree in a pot across the United States in USDA hardiness zones 5-10.
 This low maintenance rose variety is not picky and will tolerate a wide range of planting sites and soil types.
 Apply a thick layer of mulch to retain moisture.

 Grow in full sun to partial shade for best results.
 You may experience fewer flowers if planted in a more shaded area.
 Moist, well-draining soil is best to prevent root rot on the root systems.
 A slow release fertilizer will help give the flowering tree a good boost of nutrients if applied in the early spring.
-Although this tree can be kept in a container, you can plant the rose tree during early spring or fall in zones 8-10.
+Although this deciduous tree can be kept in a container, you can plant the rose tree during early spring or fall in zones 8-10.
 Dig a hole double the size of the root ball, and ensure that the soil is slightly acidic.
 Roses do best in soil with a ph between 6 and 6.5.
 Check out our rose soil mix, specially made for the perfect blooms.

 Double Red knockout roses are easy to care for and provide beautiful rose blooms during the spring and summer blooming season.